CERT-Polska/karton/docs/task_headers_payloads.rst

     )
     self.send_task(task)

-Files contained in `directory_path` are stored under relative paths to the provided directory path.
-Default compression level is `zipfile.ZIP_DEFLATED` instead of `zipfile.ZIP_STORED`.
+Files contained in ``directory_path`` are stored under relative paths to the provided directory path.
+Default compression level is ``zipfile.ZIP_DEFLATED`` instead of ``zipfile.ZIP_STORED``.

 Directory resources are deserialized to the usual :class:`RemoteResource` objects but in contrary to the usual resources they can for example be extracted to directories using :func:`RemoteResource.extract_temporary`

 .. code-block:: python

-    class Kartonik(Karton):
+    class KartonService(Karton):
         ...
         def process(self, task: Task) -> None:
             dumps = task.get_resource("dumps")
             with dumps.extract_temporary() as dumps_path:
                 ...

-If we don't want to extract all files, we can work directly with :class:`zipfile.ZipFile` object, which will be internally downloaded from MinIO to the temporary file using :py:meth:`RemoteResource.download_temporary_file` method internally.
+If we don't want to extract all files, we can work directly with :class:`zipfile.ZipFile` object, which will be internally downloaded from MinIO to the temporary file using :py:meth:`RemoteResource.download_temporary_file` method.

 .. code-block:: python

-    class Kartonik(Karton):
+    class KartonService(Karton):
         ...
         def process(self, task: Task) -> None:
             dumps = task.get_resource("dumps")